Eugene "Porky" Lee: Educator

 After leaving the series, Lee retired from motion pictures, and entered public school.
 As an adult, he became an alternative school educator at Broomfield High School in Colorado.
 Lee changed his name to Gordon Lee (naming himself after his favorite Our Gang director, Gordon Douglas) to avoid any connection with his former acting career.

 Embracing his acting career

 In the early 1980s, Lee began appearing at Little Rascals reunions and began a business selling "Porky"-related merchandise.
 Finally embracing his past, Lee was known to tell Our Gang fans "we are relics of history."

 Personal life and death

 After retiring from education, Lee moved to Minnesota's Twin Cities to be closer to his son, Douglas.

 Janice McClain was his partner for his final 13 years.

-On October 16, 2005 after battling lung cancer and brain cancer, he died at the age of 71, nine days before his 72nd birthday.
+On October 16, 2005, after battling lung cancer and brain cancer, he died in a Minneapolis nursing home at the age of 71, nine days before his 72nd birthday.